Handel's most notable work, Messiah, was performed by the Erebus Ensemble and Baroque Orchestra the English Concert as part of the Bristol Proms.

 Making classical music accessible

-The work can be seen in cinemas across the world for one night only on 28 March.
+The work was seen in cinemas across the world for one night only on 28 March.

 This production explored new ways of presenting classical music, opening it up to new interpretation and new audiences with on-stage seating, projection, powerful dramatisation and the famous Bristol Proms rules - allowing Handel’s greatest work to fizz with accessibility once again.